tonykogias/optimism-faucet/README.md

 # Optimism Faucet

-A [faucet](https://en.wikipedia.org/wiki/History_of_bitcoin#Bitcoin_faucets) that drips 1 ETH and 100 DAI to the Optimism Kovan network.
+A [faucet](https://en.wikipedia.org/wiki/History_of_bitcoin#Bitcoin_faucets) that drips 0.2 ETH and 100 DAI to the Optimism Goerli network.

 READMEs can be found individual in subdirectories: